metal3d/goswitch/README.md

 ```
 goswitch command <version>
 Commands:
    list:                           list installed version from /home/pafer/.go directory
    available:                      list installable go version from golang.org
    install <version>:              install go-<version> (version should be x.y.z,
                                    eg. goswitch install 1.9.1)
    use <version>:                  to be call with "eval $(goswitch use <version>)"
                                    to set env vars on current shell
    use <version> default:          set ~/.profile to use that version in next login session
                                    or if you source ~/.profile script
    local-project [dir]:            use [dir] or current directory if [dir] is not
                                    provided to create a local projecct.
 That creates
                                    a bin/activate and bin/deactivate to use with 'source' command
                                    eg. goswitch local-project /tmp/myproject
-   bash-completion:       Set bash completion, please do 'source <(goswitch bash-completion)'
+   bash-completion:                set bash completion, please do 'source <(goswitch bash-completion)'
                                    You may add this line in you ~/.profile, ~/.bash_profile or ~/.bashrc
+   install-recommended <name|all>: install recommended tool "name" to work with Go,
+                                   giving "all" will install the entire recommended list,
+                                   see "list-recommended" command
+   list-recommended:               list recommended gopackage to install
 ```